alexandredupontbouillard/B-C-P-coloring/readme.txt

 The separation class used is : "ChvatalG_M_A_sep"

-note that separation and pricing are both solving a MILP.
+note that separation and pricing are both done by solving a MILP.